 Please click here for our current fee schedule.

 If you need support outside usual business hours, please email us.
+If you need immediate medical assistance outside our clinic hours please call NHS 111.
 Please call 999 if there’s an immediate risk of harm or abuse.

 Please note, we do not provide acute (emergency) care or support.

 We are able to provide most elements of general practice.
 Sadly we are unable to provide acute or emergency care, surgical interventions of any kind, controlled drugs and coils or implants.

 How can I comment on your service?